daytoncf/pokemon-tcg-bot/README.md

 # Commands
 More commands are to be added such as `/get-value`, `/get-stats`, and even querying capabilities with `/search-card`!

-Currently the only functional command is `/get-card` EX: `/get-card card-id:swsh1-1`
+Currently the only functional command is `/get-card`
+EXAMPLE: `/get-card card-id:swsh1-1`

 # Screenshots
 ![poke-card-bot](https://user-images.githubusercontent.com/20017251/149025638-f83d4713-656e-4322-97de-ca576a42a017.JPG)